SimpliPhi Protects Your Power During Utility Blackouts

 What can home and business owners do to protect their power, on their terms?

-As extreme weather events, wildfires and other threats to energy security become more frequent and longer in duration SimpliPhi energy storage solutions can provide peace of mind.
+As extreme weather events, wildfires, earthquakes and other threats to energy security become more frequent and longer in duration SimpliPhi energy storage solutions can provide peace of mind.

 With SimpliPhi’s turn-key AccESS energy storage system, you can still have all the power you need when the grid is unavailable.
 The AccESS is a plug-and-play Energy Storage System (ESS) that easily integrates power storage into new and existing solar installations both on and off grid.
 It combines SimpliPhi's non-toxic LFP batteries with industry leading inverter charge controllers, power electronics, and system management in a sleek NEMA-3R outdoor-rated cabinet.
 The AccESS unit can be installed inside or outside in temperatures from -4° to 122° without cooling, thermal monitoring or the risk of thermal runaway or fire.